lador1/LearningJournalCP3402/# Journal Entry - Week 6.md

 ## Career/Employability/Learning Insights
 **Career:**
--Fine tuning my LinkedIn provided valuable opportunities for my professional network.
+- Fine tuning my LinkedIn provided valuable opportunities for my professional network.
 I started getting recommendations on potential career paths ahd I have seen recommendations for interesting jobs as a result of networking and researching skills.